-Date 1 - 31 October 2021 Time Continuous monitoring throughout October 2021 Monitoring Location Continuous Environmental Monitoring System (CEMS) Parameter Various emission parameters of the Ammonia Stripping Plant (ASP) Exceedance Description Continuous monitoring was carried out at the CAPCS, CHP and ASP throughout the reporting period using the CEMS.
-According to the EM&amp;A Manual, exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3 and 2.5 of the EM&amp;A Manual (Version F) for CAPCS, CHP and ASP respectively.
-The concentration of the concerned air pollutants were monitored on-line by the CEMS.
-Exceedances of various emission parameters were recorded on the CEMS including: NOx, VOCs and NH3 in the ASP The Contractor explained the exceedances occurred due to system instability caused by unstable stripping column temperature, blockage of stripping column and high ammonia content in the ASP inlet.
-Action Taken / Action to be Taken • To ensure stripping efficiency and stable operation of the ASP, the Contractor has arranged acid cleaning for the stripping column in this reporting month and packing cleaning in the next reporting month.
-Remedial Works and Follow-up Actions The Contractor is recommended to closely monitor the processes, including the modification works and follow-up emission monitoring of the ASP to avoid exceedance.
-As similar issues have re-occurred in the ASP for sometimes, the Contractor is advised to undertake a comprehensive review of the operation of the concerned systems and the effectiveness of the existing mitigation measures and proposed further measures to avoid the exceedance.
+Date 1 - 31 October 2023 Time Continuous monitoring throughout October 2023 Monitoring Location Continuous Environmental Monitoring System (CEMS) Parameter Various emission parameters of Cogeneration Units (CHPs) and Ammonia Stripping Plant (ASP) Exceedance Description Continuous monitoring was carried out at the CAPCS, CHP and ASP throughout the reporting period using the CEMS.
+According to the EM&amp;A Manual, exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3 and 2.5 of the EM&amp;A Manual (Version F) for CAPCS, CHPs and ASP respectively.
+The concentrations of the concerned air pollutants were monitored on-line by the CEMS.
+Exceedances of various emission parameters were recorded on the CEMS including: NOx, SO2 and HCl from CHP1; NOx and SO2 from CHP2; NOx and SO2 from CHP3; and NOx, SO2 and NH3 from ASP.
+The Contractor has investigated the cause of the exceedances and identified that: The exceedances of NOx, SO2, and HCl from the CHPs, as well as the exceedances of NOx, SO2 and NH3, from ASP occurred due to system instability.
+Action Taken / Action The Contractor investigated the reason for the exceedances and to be Taken arranged Remedial Works and Follow-up Actions (see below).
+Remedial Works and The Contractor had arranged the CHP supplier to inspect, analyse Follow-up Actions and improve CHP and ASP performance in November 2023 based on final reports of the quality assurance level 2 test (QAL) for the CEMS calibration.
+This QAL2 evaluation is still ongoing, and improvement recommendation will be provided once the final report is received.